ess-dmsc/event-formation-unit/documentation/DIRECTORIES.md

 * mgcncsgenfile - reads from (binary) file and sends data to EFU
 * mgcncsgenjson - reads from file runs specified in json file
 * gennmfpcap - reads data from Wireshark and sends it to EFU (not GEM specific)

-## udp
-udp is built automatically by prototype2.

-Only used occasionally for basic udp rx and tx testing.